FAQs

 CRNs are 5-digit course registration numbers.

-My schedule has classes that I completed at another college (or) My schedule has classes that I completed as a result of my AP score.
+• Example: My schedule has classes that I completed at another college (or) classes that I completed as a result of my test score.
 How can I get my schedule changed?

-Students must send their official transcripts and test scores to the university.
+• Solution: Students must send official transcripts and test scores to the Admissions Office but can also send unofficial documents to an advisor for review.

-1. For college transcripts, students can go to their college’s website or portal and email a clear Image of their unofficial transcript to their advisor for an unofficial review.
-Your subject should be DE Transcript - Your Name.
-The image should be saved as a PDF with your last name and t-number.
+• For college transcripts, students can go to their college’s website or portal and email a clear image of their unofficial transcript to their advisor for an unofficial review.
+The email subject should be DE Transcript - Your Name - Your T-Number.

-2. The second option is regarding AP exam scores.
-Students can export or download AP scores from the College Board website.
-The image must be clear and sent or an unofficial review.
+• Students can export or download scores from the testing website (i.e., College Board for AP scores) for exam scores.
+The image must be clear when you send it to an advisor for review.

-The purpose of the course is to assist students by providing additional workshop support in college-level Mathematics, English, and Reading-intensive courses.
-Learning Support workshops enhances student skills to achieve academic success in their college-level courses.
-Placement in Learning support is based on ACT/SAT and ACCUPLACER scores.
+The purpose of the course is to provide additional workshop-style support in college-level Mathematics, English, and Reading-intensive courses.
+Learning Support workshops enhance student skills and support successful completion.

-Formerly known as Regents Online Campus Collaborative (ROCC) and commonly referred to as Regents Online Degree Program (RODP), the TN eCampus classes are courses offered online.
+Formerly known as Regents Online Campus Collaborative (ROCC) and commonly referred to as Regents Online Degree Program (RODP), the TN eCampus classes are courses offered online and taught by instructors across the state of TN.

-• The courses are not accessed through eLearn.
+• TN eCampus courses are not accessed through eLearn.
+TSU online courses are accessed via eLearn.

-• Students enrolled in these classes are expected to complete courses during the semester as outlined in the course syllabi.
-Courses with a section number and the letter “R” (i.e. R01, R25, R50, etc.) indicate a TN eCampus class and do incur additional fees.
+• Courses with a section number and the letter “R” (i.e. R01, R25, R50, etc.) indicate a TN eCampus class and incur additional fees.

 • Students at TSU will usually see a program restriction error when trying to register for this course type.
 Online classes taught by TSU faculty without additional fees are courses with section number 98.